alexplayer15/parmesan/README.md

     name: Theo
     education.degree: Physics
 ```

+If a name and degree field are defined in the expected places in your request body these values will be replaced before sending your request.

 You can specify multiple hooks in the same file if you want to modify values in different requests.